If you are looking for substitution for feta, you are in the right place.

 Symptoms of lactose intolerance are:

-Other differences between lactose intolerance and dairy allergy are the fact that most milk allergies occurred more frequently in children under five years old, and by getting older, their body may persist to it.
+Most milk allergies occurred in children under five years old, and by getting older, their body may persist to it.
 However, you can be lactose intolerant as a teen or adult, and this usually last a life time.

-Question: Why feta smells like my feet?
-An
+Someone asked a question: Why is feta smells exactly like my feet?
+Here is the an